HydrologicEngineeringCenter/cwms-python/docs/decisions/0001-directory-structure.md

 We want to formalize the file and directory structure for the `cwms-python` module source code.

+Ideally, we would have a one-to-one mapping between CDA endpoints and the `cwms-python` modules that implement the interfaces for those endpoints.
+There are two primary benefits that we hope achieve:

+1. `cwms-python` developers will be able to easily reference the CDA documentation related to the module they are working on.
+2. CDA developers who want to look at the python implementation for a collection of endpoints will know exactly where to look, even if they are not a `cwms-python` developer.

+The goal is to make it easier to update and maintain the project in the long term, and to reduce the effort required by new developers (and external collaborators) to contribute to the project.
+This decision is focused only on developer workflow and should have no impact on `cwms-python` users.

 ## Considered Options

 Each top-level CWMS Data API endpoint corresponds to a `cwms-python` submodule.
 Nested endpoints would then map to a sub-directory within the submodule.
 The table below lists some example API endpoints and the corresponding submodule.